DomGiarrusso/Dorkmode/README.md

 > [!NOTE]
 > I added more variables not found part of Theme Studio

-### Support and Suggestions
+## 🤝 Contributing

-If you need any help or suggestions for the theme feel free to reach out.
-Making a VS Code theme is tedious and I might have missed a variable or some part feels off.
+If you want to contribute or have suggestions for the theme feel free to contact me.

 #### Contact